-SUMMIT COUNTY — Breckenridge has got to be one of the few mountain-biking meccas of the world where the best trails are just a free bus ride away.
+Make friends with your neighborhood mountain passes — and free bus system — for a loop featuring mellow climbs, abandoned mines and classic Breck singletrack.
+Breckenridge has got to be one of the few mountain biking meccas of the world where the best trails are just a free bus ride away.

-If you haven’t yet heard, the Summit Stage and in-town Breck Free Ride bus systems are both free (yes, completely free) and service almost every mile of the county.
-That includes Boreas Pass, a hotbed of singletrack and dirt roads found just east of downtown Breck.
-The bus makes a loop every 30 minutes during the summer, giving residents, second-home owners, hikers and, yes, even bikers access to a network of trails: Aspen Alley, Boreas Pass Road, Bakers Tank, Mountain Pride — the list goes on.
+If you haven’t yet heard, the Summit Stage and Breck Free Ride bus systems are both free (yes, completely free) and service almost every mile of the county.
+That includes Boreas Pass, a hub for offshooting singletrack and dirt trails found just east of downtown Breck.
+The bus makes a loop every 30 minutes during the summer, giving residents, second-home owners, hikers and even bikers access to a network of trails: Aspen Alley, Boreas Pass Road, Baker’s Tank, Mountain Pride — the list goes on.

-This is a godsend for folks who can’t make it through the day without a MTB fix, but can’t afford to spend several hours pedaling uphill.
-Taking the bus cuts out a long, sweaty, nasty grind over the hot pavement of Boreas Pass Road or the tight switchbacks of Carter Park.
+This is a godsend for folks who can’t make it through the day without a MTB fix.
+For starters, taking the bus cuts out a long, hot, nasty grind over the pavement of Boreas Pass Road or the tight switchbacks of Carter Park.
 It also saves your legs for the best part: the ride from Boreas Pass to Bald Mountain Road via Mountain Pride, a typically gorgeous slice of singletrack through pines, meadows and mining ruins.

-Or, for a true loop, ride the paved Bald Mountain Road west (toward downtown Breckenridge) for roughly one mile.
+For a true loop, ride the paved Bald Mountain Road west (toward downtown Breckenridge) for roughly 1 mile.
 Near the end, watch on the right-hand side for the Barney Ford connector.
 This singletrack descent leads through pines and meadows for another 0.5 miles to the Barney Flow connector.
 This leads about 0.25 miles to Carter Park and a final 0.25 miles of descending on switchbacks into downtown.